 If you’re a teacher, register now at: https://www.bbcterrificscientificregistration.co.uk/

-Inspired by BBC Terrific Scientific we’ve come up with our own power activity based around simple circuits.
+Inspired by BBC Terrific Scientific we’ve come up with our own power activity based around simple circuits for kids.

 Before you start, please read on for some very important health and safety advice.
 As we’re demonstrating electricity, this activity will require adult supervision.
 Electricity can be extremely dangerous, so please ensure none of the wires are damaged or exposed, and ensure your hands are dry before you begin the activity.
 Please also make sure an adult checks the circuit before it’s switched on, and remember to always switch it off at the end of the activity.